ABM15/nasscom-vsd-soc-design-program/README.md

 #### 1 Integrate customised inverter cell design in OpenLANE flow

+## Previous good practice verification

 The first step is to verify the following conditions:

-- Condition 1: The ports are placed at intersections of vertical and horizontal trakcs
+- Condition 1: The ports are placed at intersections of vertical and horizontal tracks
 - Condition 2: The width and height of the place and route region (inner white contour) must be a multiple of grid cell width and height respectively.

 We open the customised inverter cell layout in Magic with the following commands: